-Louisane Saint Fleurant was born in 1924 in Petit-Trou-de-Nippe, Haiti, and died on June 1, 2005.
-She was the ‘godmother” of the Saint-Soleil School of Painters, created under the direction of Tiga Garoute and Maude Robbart, promoters of this movement in Soisson-la-Montagne (about fifty kilometers from Port-au-Prince).
-From 1978 on, she participated in several exhibitions in foreign countries and Haiti.
-She is one of the most remarkable artists in this new school, devoid of all extraneous influence, and has lent a new image to Haitian painting.
-As André Malraux remarked in regard to this school, “It is impossible to determine where it came from or to whom it speaks.”
-In L’Intemporel Malraux provides a noteworthy analysis of this new school, quoting Louisanne Saint-Fleurant in confirmation of this astonishing feature: “It is through Voodoo that we would be best approach the creative process of the Saint-Soleil painters.
-In the final analysis, the painter paints because he or she is “mounted” (possessed) and paints what the Loa (voodoo god) wants.”
-(La Peinture Haitienne/Haitian Arts by Marie-José Nadal & Gérald Bloncourt, Editions Nathan, Paris 1986, pp.193)
+Louisane Saint Fleurant was born in 1924 in Petit-Trou-de-Nippe, Haiti, and she passed away on June 1, 2005.
+She is celebrated as the "godmother" of the Saint-Soleil School of Painters, which was established under the leadership of Tiga Garoute and Maude Robbart, prominent figures in this influential movement based in Soisson-la-Montagne, approximately fifty kilometers from Port-au-Prince.
+From 1978 onwards, she participated in numerous exhibitions in both Haiti and abroad.
+As one of the most distinguished artists of this groundbreaking school, Louisane Saint Fleurant has redefined Haitian painting with her unique vision, free from any external influences.
+Her work exemplifies the spirit of the movement, which André Malraux aptly described by stating, "It is impossible to determine where it came from or to whom it speaks."
+In *L'Intemporel*, Malraux highlights the significance of this new school, quoting Saint Fleurant herself: “It is through Voodoo that we best approach the creative process of the Saint-Soleil painters.
+Ultimately, the painter creates because he or she is 'mounted' (possessed) and paints what the Loa (Voodoo god) desires.”
+(Source: *La Peinture Haitienne/Haitian Arts* by Marie-José Nadal & Gérald Bloncourt, Editions Nathan, Paris, 1986, p.
+193)

 Sign in to your account